technoguy3105/SunFlow/README.md

 Library
 -------

-The SunFlow library file 'sunflow.py' can be found in folder 'lib'.
-To add the library or import search path at load-time, the file 'aitpath.py' from 'lib' folder can be used after adaption to the your directory settings.
-Its usage is described in the examples.
+SunFlow's library 'sunflow.py' is in the folder 'lib' together with an installation guide.